Lucretia from GeekMommy recently shared her fear of forgetting something important because of her lack of organization. She said:

 I think this is a common feeling even for those of us who are organized.
 We have so many responsibilities that just trying to keep track of everything we need to do causes our mind to race.

-A few months ago, Tsh at Simple Mom shared how she uses the GTD (Getting Things Done) method of emptying her brain onto paper, and although we use different names for the process, I completely agree with everything she wrote.
+A few months ago, Tsh at The Art Of Simple shared how she uses the GTD (Getting Things Done) method of emptying her brain onto paper, and although we use different names for the process, I completely agree with everything she wrote.